Portrait by Everett Raymond Kinstler, 1984

 When the drug conflict grew, the US ambassador to Panama, Arthur Davis, held a private meeting with Casey.
 Casey told Davis that "if anyone should know about this guy's involvement with drugs it's us and we have no proof at all that he's involved."
 Davis said later that Casey was "in love with the guy."

-Image from National Heritage Center
+Image from National Heritage Center |

 On February 4, 1988, Noriega was indicted.
-By this time, Casey had died from a brain tumor.
+By this time, Casey

+He felt safe, however, with George Bush's election.
+He had met Bush, a former CIA director, on at least three occassions.
+But he was not safe.
+The new CIA director, William Webster did not stand beside him like Casey had.
+He was arrested in Operations Just Cause and was convicted in a Miami court on July 10, 1992.
 But Manuel Noriega didn't really claim too much of Casey's time.
 The last couple months of his life were dedicated to the Iran-Contra Affair.
 It is my personal belief (after reading James McCullough's "Personal Reflections on Bill Casey's Last Month at CIA."
 McCullough was the Director of the DCI/DDCI Executive Staff.) that Casey did not know as much as people think he did.
 McCullough claimed that when ABC's 20/20 show had Adnan Kashoggi on their show.
 Kashoggi was a Saudi Arabian businessman who had played the middleman financing the role in transactions between the National Security Council (NSC) and Iran.
 While Casey and McCullough were watching this show, McCullough claims that Casey kept adding comments like "Jim, did you know that?" or "Gee, I didn't know that' the way it worked!"
+After reading this article, my personal opinion of Casey changed greatly, and I recomend |

 anyone who is reading this right now, to read that article.
 I have put a link to it at the bottom of this page.